-School dances sponsored by different classes fill the social calendar and provide many evenings of enjoyment.
+School dances fill the social calendar and provide many evenings of enjoyment.

 Ring Day generally occurs in December.
 The Junior Class is receive their class rings at a special liturgy.

 The Candlelight Service and procession is Mercy's formal celebration of the Christmas feast.
 The public is invited.
 The Music Department performs a selection of Christmas music and members of the Senior Class present a tableau.